aethermonkey/The-Digital-Hamlet/docs/grandplan/3_Features/Hamlets/Agents/AI_Agent_Capabilities.md

 Civic Agents are responsible for managing and maintaining core services within the Hamlet.
 They are akin to the public service agencies in a traditional government and are divided into different agencies, each with a specific focus area.
 For example:

+- **Sovereign Institution**: Attend to the affairs of governing the Hamlet.
 - **Library Agency:** Manages the storage and retrieval of knowledge within the Hamlet.
 - **Judicial Agency:** Oversees the dispute resolution process and maintains the rule of law according to the Hamlet's constitution.
 - **Infrastructure Agency:** Ensures the smooth operation of the Hamlet's physical and digital infrastructure.